How to Buy Land: Step-by-Step Guide, Types & Pros & Cons

 Many land parcels on the market are being listed directly by their owners.
 If you’ve ever driven in less developed parts of town or more rural areas, you’ve probably seen any number of signs advertising a parcel of ground for sale.
 This makes online FSBO sites great sources of lots, developable parcels, and rural land.

 One highly effective and valuable tool to find FSBO properties is REDX.
-Although it’s a real estate lead generation tool designed to connect agents with FSBOs, it can also be used by investors to connect with land sellers more quickly and efficiently.
+Although it’s a real estate lead generation tool designed to connect agents with FSBOs, it’s used by investors to connect with land sellers more quickly and efficiently.
 REDX automatically searches various data sources to provide new FSBO listings earlier than you’d be able to find them on listing sites.
 Monthly pricing starts at $39.99, and they exclusively offer free setup to Fit Small Business readers—a discount of $150.

 However, FSBO sites are generally easy to use and free to search, so they are great options if you aren’t ready to invest in a tool.